East Turkestan Liberation Organization: Designation as a terrorist organization

 The Shanghai Cooperation Organisation (SCO) members of China, Kazakhstan, and Kyrgyzstan, respectively, have designated ETLO as a terrorist organization.
 According to Amnesty International, the listing of ETIM and ETLO was in keeping with previous allegations made by China against these groups.
 Both were highlighted in China's official report on East Turkestan terrorists of January 2002.

-The organization operates primarily in Xinjiang, China, but operates throughout Central Asia and in Pakistan.
+The organization operates primarily in Xinjiang, China, but also throughout Central Asia and in Pakistan.
 The ETLO is allied with the East Turkestan Islamic Movement and the Taliban.
 Kazakhstan banned the ETLO, designating it a terrorist organization, on 17 November 2006.
 The United States State Department says the ETLO has engaged "small politically [sic]motivated bombings and armed attacks".
-The Global Defense Review writes that it is "widely acknowledged" that Al-Qaeda gives funding and training to the ETLO and the East Turkestan Islamic Movement.
+Al-Qaeda are alleged to give funding and training to the ETLO and the East Turkestan Islamic Movement.